-Financial members are welcome to advertise their books and special offers on the GCWA website.
+Financial members and Non financial members are welcome to advertise their books and special writing related business offers on the GCWA website.

-Please Contact Us and we will send details including pricing and requirements.
+Please see details below including pricing and requirements.

 The Collected Tales